-Applicants should be outstanding at first team level at school or club in at least one of the sports mentioned below.
-Ability in other sports may also be considered: Selection will be made through assessment of various fitness testing as well as performance in the selected sports.
+Applicants should be outstanding at first team level at school or club, in at least two of the sports listed above.
+Ability in other sports may be taken into consideration

+Selection at 16+ will be made through assessment in various fitness testing as well as performance in the selected sports.

-Supporting evidence of previous accomplishments in sport, may be required in the form of references, and we will request these if required.
+Supporting evidence of previous accomplishments in your top two sports, in the form of references should be submitted with your application or at the interview.